AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 For this, two more dependencies are required, AAPT and at Java JDK 8.
 AAPT is part of the Android SDK and is rarely in a package manager.
 Your best option would be to use Android Studio in order to install the SDK, or use the binary provided [here](https://androidaapt.com/) and place it somewhere recognizable by path (Either make an alias for it, or place it i.e. to /usr/local/bin).

 ## After Patching
-Navigate to the newly created folder and make sure, that `AM2R` is marked as an executable.
-If it's not, do it with `chmod +x ./AM2R`.
-After that, launch AM2R with `env "LD_PRELOAD=libcurl.so.3" ./AM2R`.
+Navigate to the newly created folder.
+After that, if you want to launch AM2R via command line, make sure to do it like this: `env "LD_PRELOAD=libcurl.so.3" ./AM2R`.
-It's heavily recommended to create a .desktop file, so AM2R is recognized by your start menu, and so you can start it without typing the full command everytime.
-(Will hopefully provide a .desktop file or a command to do it later)
+However, there is also a .desktop file included (this one has the AM2R logo).
+So you can just double click on that, in order to start it.

 If after installing the packages, you still can't run AM2R, use `ldd` in order to find out which packages are missing.
 If that happens, or you have other questions/issues, please file an issue, or ask in either [r/AM2R](https://www.reddit.com/r/AM2R/) or the [Official AM2R Discord Server](https://discord.gg/YTQnkAJ).
 As a last resort, you can always play it via Wine or Proton.